The First Call coalition provides a unified, strong and respected voice for BC’s children and youth.

 “Members of The University Women’s Club of Vancouver at Hycroft are proud to be active members of First Call: BC Child and Youth Advocacy Coalition.
 We regularly use First Call’s materials in our own advocacy work to promote an end to Child Poverty in B.C.
 The First Call Coalition is an important voice for the most vulnerable children and youth in B.C. and we gladly lend our support to such an important and vital organization.”

-– Cleta Brown, President UWCV
+– Cleta Brown, Past President UWCV